-Planning a road trip up the West Coast?
+Planning a road trip along the Oregon Coast?

-If you are planning a road trip up the Oregon Coast, I’ve made a list of some of my favorite stops.
-It’s one of my favorite places in America and I’ve been coming here since I was a child and now as an adult.
+If you are planning a road trip up the Oregon Coast, I’ve made a list of some of my favourite stops.
+It’s one of my favourite places in America and I’ve been coming here since I was a child and now as an adult.

 Welcome To Oregon Sign